ichen-lab-ucsb/ClusterBOSS/README.md

 # Input

-The script requires only one input file: the sequencing reads.
+The script requires a sequencing reads file as input.
 Sequencing reads are assumed to have 3 head lines: number of unique sequences, total number of molecules and an empty line.
 For example, our tool to pre-process sequencing reads [EasyDIVER](https://github.com/celiablanco/EasyDIVER) generates this type of output file.

 # Output